essentialprogramming/microservice-reference-project/README.md

 * Run: mvn clean install

-Run - Start the Server
+Run
 ---------------
 #### 1. Using IntelliJ
-Run application using "Server" Run `Server.main()` dialog:
+Start the Server using  " Run `Server.main()` " command, selected from the dialog after right click on:
-- Main Application class is `com.server.Server`
+- Main Application class: `com.server.Server`

 #### 2. Using CLI
 To run the application from command line do following steps